Innovator007/LocJob/Readme.md

 ```

-Now open a terminal and change into the project directory and run the followinf commands to start the app in expo
+Now open a terminal and change into the project directory and run the following commands to start the app in expo

 ```
 npm install